Italy soccer attack stokes fears of neo-fascist violence

 “The police do more for the Jewish community in Rome than anywhere else in the world,” he said.

-Rome mayor Gianni Alemanno announced 21 million euros in funding for a Holocaust Museum “to give an immediate response to the many signs of anti-Semitism that have occurred recently in our city”.
+Rome mayor Gianni Alemanno announced 21 million euros ($27 million) in funding for a Holocaust Museum “to give an immediate response to the many signs of anti-Semitism that have occurred recently in our city”.

 Alemanno is himself a former neo-fascist youth leader who was greeted with fascist salutes and cries of “Duce!
 Duce!” - the term adopted by Italy’s dictator Benito Mussolini - when he was elected mayor in 2008.